kando-menu/kando/docs/configuring.md

 The reason for this is complex: Depending on the platform, Kando uses different mechanisms to bind menus to shortcuts.
 All of these require _key names_ for the shortcuts.
-The hotkey items on the other hand simulate _key codes_.
+The hotkey and macro items on the other hand simulate _key codes_.
 Each key on your keyboard has a unique _key code_.
 The keyboard layout you have set in your OS assigns a _key name_ to each _key code_.
 For instance, the key with the _code_ `KeyZ` gets the _name_ `Y` with a German keyboard layout.